119th Rifle Division: 1st Formation

-Maj.
-Gen. Aleksandr Dmitrievich Berezin commanded the division through the existence of this formation.
-Following the onset of Barbarossa the division was rushed to the front, being assigned to 24th Army and then 31st Army in Reserve Front in August 1941.
-Unlike the newer divisions being formed at that time, the 119th had the pre-war organization and as of September 20 was actually over strength, with 1,142 officers, 14,804 NCOs and men, 13 tankettes, 4 armored cars, 166 heavy machine guns, 408 light machine guns, 54 45mm antitank guns, 85 artillery pieces, 109 mortars and 4 antiaircraft guns.
+The division was moved to 31st Army in the new Reserve Front on August 14, 1941.
+The Army, with its headquarters at Rzhev, was assigned a sector south from the Moscow Sea.
+Unlike the newer divisions being formed at that time, the 119th had the pre-war organization and as of September 20 was actually over strength, with 1,142 officers, 14,804 NCOs and men, 13 tankettes, four armored cars, 166 heavy machine guns, 408 light machine guns, 54 45mm antitank guns, 85 artillery pieces, 109 mortars and four antiaircraft guns.